Officials laud new U.S. Army Reserve center in White Plains

 The ceremony, Hoyer said, is a symbol of the best of federal, military and state forces working together.
 Southern Maryland, Hoyer noted, has a long and proud tradition of military ties, even as the boundaries of the Fifth District have shifted.
 Many residents have served.

 And the facility will, indeed, be the boon for the local economy that had been noted previously, Collins said.
 They expect it to draw "hundreds" of reservists per week, who will patronize local businesses.
-Collins said the county expects it will create 60-70 new jobs, and make the area more attractive still to other businesses looking for a new home.
+Collins said the county expects it will create 60 to 70 new jobs, and make the area more attractive still to other businesses looking for a new home.

-Del.
-Edith Patterson (D-Charles), who lives near the site, said she'd wondered what was going on with the construction there a few months previously and was pleased to see such a "beautiful" facility taking root.
-Their decision to establish a centralized training facility here in the county, she said, was an excellent call.

-"You made a great choice using this site," Patterson said.
-"Most of all, we're so proud to recognize and acknowledge that this ... is occurring here in Charles County.
-We're certainly appreciative of what you're doing."